AdrianCGallo/starter-academic/content/event/20 SanClements NEON Collab/index.md

 projects:
 ---
-{{% staticref "TalksPubs/Matosziuk_2020_GRSM_PyC.pdf" "newtab" %}}Download the PDF{{% /staticref %}}
+{{% staticref "TalksPubs/SanClements_20_NEON_Collab.pdf" "newtab" %}}Download the PDF{{% /staticref %}}

-This paper was built on a new method that was developed by Dr. Matosziuk.
-The Benzene Polycarboxylic Acid (BPCA) method allows us to determine the *quantity* and *quality* of pyrogenic carbon.
-This method was later expanded to include NEON sites, you can see the [poster here](https://twitter.com/AdrianCGallo/status/1082319604070834180).
+The National Ecological Observatory Network (NEON) integrates hard infrastructure along with cloud-based data products that are publicly available.
+In this paper we advertised just *some* of the capabilities that NEON currently has, and describe how other site-specific instruments/observations may be incorporated.